There was an error with your log in

 • Transportation during the adventure

-• For this multi-day guided tour, you need to have a very good level of fitness.
+• For this cycling tour in Shikoku, Japan, you need to have a very good level of fitness.
 You can expect 50-85 km (30-50 miles) of cycling per day, often in steep terrain, for 6 consecutive days.
-Keep in mind that you will take numerous breaks during each day and that your guide will monitor your technique and make the necessary adjustments if there ever occurs a need for one.

 • Here’s what you’ll need for your daily outings: